 - Sprinkle some chocolate jimmies on top if you like (optional) and place into the fridge to set.

-*We have a full recipe and instructions for how to make vegan condensed milk in minutes in your blender but you can of course use a ready-made store-bought version of your choice!
+- Condensed Milk.
+We have a full recipe and instructions for making your own vegan condensed milk in minutes in your blender but you can of course use a ready-made store-bought version of your choice.
+We tested this recipe with condensed coconut milk and it also worked great!